nikolajjensen/SunCalc/README.md

 * Found a bug?
 Please file a bug report.

 ## License
 _SunCalc_ is open source software.
-The source code is distributed under the terms of the [Apahce License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The source code is distributed under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).